-- Inform the community of the work and decisions of the community council by posting agendas and minutes of meetings in public places, such as libraries and notice boards and, subject to the provisions contained within the Data Protection Act 1998, provide contact details of community council members. - Agendas and draft minutes of community councils' meetings must be presented to the local authority within 14 days from the date of that meeting and be circulated to community council members, relevant elected members and other interested parties. - Seek to broaden both representation and expertise by promoting the Associate Membership of the community council of persons for specific projects/issues.
+- Inform the community of the work and decisions of the community council by posting agendas and minutes of meetings in public places, such as libraries and notice boards and, subject to the provisions contained within the Data Protection Act 1998, provide contact details of community council members. - Ensure that Agendas and draft minutes of community councils' meetings area presented to Falkirk Council within 14 days from the date of that meeting and are circulated to community council members, relevant elected members and other interested parties. - Seek to broaden both representation and expertise by promoting the Associate Membership of the community council of persons for specific projects/issues.

-- Make particular efforts to encourage young people and other underrepresented groups to attend/participate in community council meetings and to ensure equality of opportunity in the way the community council carries out its functions. - Maintain proper financial records and present financial reports at community council meetings.
-An example of a standard format for community councils' financial record-keeping is featured in the Guidance Notes accompanying the Model Scheme. - Inform the local authority of any change in membership (resignations, Associate Membership, etc.) and circumstances, as soon as is practicable.
+- Make particular efforts to encourage young people and other underrepresented groups to attend/participate in community council meetings and to ensure equality of opportunity in the way the community council carries out its functions. - Maintain proper financial records and present financial reports at community council meetings. - Inform Falkirk Council of any change in membership (resignations, Associate Membership, etc.) and circumstances, as soon as is practicable.